Water shortage is not a new concept in Israel. More than 30 years ago there was a "Save water, shower with a friend" water-saving campaign.

 At the end of 2011, there was a real fear that the water shortage would cause levels to drop so low that the water pressure wouldn't be strong enough to suppress the salt water streams that run under the lake.
 The water would then become too saline for use as drinking water.

-There are three important measurements of the water level in the
+There are three important measurements of the water level in the Sea of Galilee:

 But after seven years of drought, the winter of 2011-2012 was unusually cold and rainy and the lake rose almost 2 meters.
 In the Spring of 2012, the water level stood at -211.5 meters below sea level, putting it somewhere between the lower and upper red lines.